anchor/tingle/ronn/tingle-check-updates.8.md

 Execution order will correspond to the lexical sort order of script file names.
 Hook script failures are ignored.

+## RETURN VALUES

+Returns non-zero if the system has updates pending; otherwise, returns zero if the system is up to date.

+## ENVIRONMENT

+Non-interactive mode may be forced by setting TINGLE_NONINTERACTIVE.

 ## AUTHOR